KUSI-TV: UPN affiliation, Fox push and return to independence

 McKinnon's ownership provided much-needed stability and revitalization to KUSI.
 The 10 p.m. newscast was followed by the introduction of a morning newscast in January 1994.
 By 1995, the station was worth an estimated $75 million.
 Taking inspiration from KTLA in Los Angeles, KUSI built up its news service and affiliated with UPN.
 At the same time, KFMB-TV lured the Padres from KUSI under a new radio and television contract.

 In November 1995, in an attempt to take the Fox affiliation away from Tijuana-based XETV (channel 6), KUSI filed an appeal against the FCC's decision to grant Fox a permit that was necessary to provide XETV, a Mexican station, with live sports (including NFL games and other programming.
 This was the second time McKinnon had protested the Fox-XETV tie-up; he had made an earlier unsuccessful attempt to pull the Fox affiliation from XETV in April 1991.
 The permit was granted to Fox on behalf of XETV, and the case was settled on March 26, 1996.

 KUSI dropped UPN when its affiliation agreement with the network expired on January 16, 1998, citing low ratings for the network's programming locally.
 UPN programming remained available in the market on local cable providers via the network's Los Angeles affiliate, KCOP-TV, whose continued presence in the market also played a factor in KUSI dropping the UPN affiliation.
-No over-the-air affiliate for UPN existed in the market until late 1999, when new station XHUPN-TV began broadcasting from Tecate, Baja California.
+No over-the-air affiliate for UPN existed in the market until late 1999, when new station XHUPN-TV (now XHDTV-TDT) began broadcasting from Tecate, Baja California.

 In 1998, KUSI started to plan a new state-of-the-art streetside studio facility along with 194 apartments in downtown San Diego near the convention center.
 However, in the fall of 2007, the site that was intended to house its new studio facilities was eventually sold to a development company for residential and mixed-use construction.
 KUSI has continued to operate from its Kearny Mesa studios.
 After McKinnon Broadcasting sold its two Texas stations, KBMT in Beaumont and KIII in Corpus Christi, to the London Broadcasting Company in separate transactions in 2009 and 2010, KUSI became the company's only remaining television station property.